 As IPSec provides security at the network layer, it does not care about the originating application and simply applies its security to all traffic.
-This standardizes the security approach, whilst being transparent to users and applications.
+This standardises the security approach, whilst being transparent to users and applications.

 IPSec is mandatory for next-generation of IP, IPv6, but is optional for the current-generation, IPv4.

 Transport Layer Security (TLS) primarily enables secure Web browsing, application access, data transfer and most Internet-based communication.
 It prevents the transmitted/transported data from being eavesdropped or tampered with and is used to secure Web browsers, Web servers, VPNs, database servers and more.

 TLS protocol consists of two different layers of sub-protocols:

 - TLS Handshake Protocol: Enables the client and server to authenticate each other and select an encryption algorithm and other parameters prior to sending the data.

 - TLS Record Protocol: It works on top of the standard TCP protocol to ensure that the created connection is secure and reliable.
 It also provides data encapsulation and data encryption services.